w9/htm_viewer/README.md

 Instruction
 -----------

-To clone this repo into your computer, run the following command in your **Terminal**.
+To clone this repo into your computer, run the following commands in your **Terminal**:

 ```
 $ cd
 $ git clone https://github.com/w9/htm_viewer
 ```

-To install Python dependencies
+To install Python dependencies:

 ```
 $ sudo pip install bs4 ansicolors